BrusselsBrussels +32 (0) 2 372 91 68

 09:45, Welcome from Sofie Bracke (Alderman for Economy, Port, Trade, Tourism – City of Ghent), F&L Krzysztof Szmidt (President) and Philip Evans (Secretary General)

-Establishing a value proposition in today’s market – at the heart of the hub
+Establishing a value proposition in today’s market – change at the heart of the hub

-Buffeted by the changing international order, global supply chain models are radically restructuring including access to sustainable fuels, the emergence of E2E players and the requirement for asset ownership or access to capacity.
+Buffeted by a shifting international order, global supply chain models are radically restructuring including access to sustainable fuels, the emergence of E2E players and the requirement for asset ownership or access to capacity.
 Heightened pressure on European competitiveness adds to uncertainty.
-Leaders address how value-added collaborative solutions are evolving at key logistics and industrial hubs.
+How are value-added collaborative solutions evolving at key logistics and industrial hubs?
+What is the impact?

-• Round-table: North Sea Port, Cas König (CEO); Port of Antwerp-Bruges, Luc Arnouts (VP International Networks); ICO Terminals, Alain Guillemyn (Managing Director); CLdN, Florent Maes (CEO); ArcelorMittal; 1 other key stakeholder invited; Independent Moderator(s) tbc.
+• Round-table with North Sea Port, Cas König (CEO); Port of Antwerp-Bruges, Luc Arnouts (VP International Networks); CLdN, Florent Maes (CEO); ArcelorMittal, Isabelle Swaegers (Strategy & Projects); further input may be added.

 11:15 cast off & coffee

-• Illustrating entrepreneurial flexibility within EU – Brunngård, Linda Trostek (CEO) & Seerefine, Fredrik Kangevall (CEO) – the many steps to create smart shoes
+• But the EU works – Brunngård, Linda Trostek (CEO) & Seerefine, Fredrik Kangevall (CEO), the many steps to create smart shoes

-• Findings: How geoeconomics could affect the sustainable development of global trade & supply chains – Plymouth University, Stavros Karampederis (Asst Prof) & Paschalis Evangelidis
+• External influences – Findings: How geoeconomics could affect the sustainable development of global trade & supply chains – Plymouth University, Stavros Karampederis (Asst Prof) & Paschalis Evangelidis

 Lunch & visit: Change in action